daiterranova/Stocks/README.md

 ### useNavigate Hook

-When the user clicks on a row, we want to re-directed to the detail of the stock.
+When the user clicks on a row, we want to be re-directed to the detail of the stock.
 In order to achieve it, we import the `useNavigate` hook on `StockList` component, and inside of the function, we store the hook in a varible:

 ```